State Liquor Warehouse

 CLICK ON IMAGE TO OPEN A BIG VERSION IN A NEW WINDOW

-The original site for the new warehouse was some fifty feet north of where it was built.
+The original site for the new warehouse was some fifty feet north of where it was ultimately built.
 Early-stage construction was moved south to accomodate the building of the Lyndale Avenue overpass (now removed) over the Great Northern Railway tracks.
 A dangerous old underpass was eliminated...

 Warehouse Under Construction, April 16, 1936